quazheat/Steam-avatar-bot/README.md

 The bot can also be run with newly created, not-yet-setup Steam accounts, so you can still use the avatar!

 Cookies can be found on your Steam page by opening the browser > pressing F12 > navigating to the *Application* tab > then clicking Cookies.

+#
+If you choose to use the VBS script, make sure you have enabled scripts on your system by running the following command:

+Set-ExecutionPolicy RemoteSigned -Scope CurrentUser